venkatprabhat/LendingClubCaseStudy/README.md

 - [Contact](#contact)

 ## Overview

+Lending Club, the largest online loan marketplace, facilitates personal loans, business loans, and medical procedure financing.
+This project's primary business objective is to enhance the company's decision-making process in loan approvals by identifying and mitigating credit risks associated with loan applicants.

+The company can reduce potential financial losses and optimise its loan portfolio by identifying these "risky" applicants who are likely to default.
+In other words, the company wants to understand the driving factors (or driver variables) behind loan default.

+Ultimately, this will strengthen the company's position as the leading online loan marketplace by improving its ability to manage risk and maintain profitability.

+Specifically, the goal is to leverage Exploratory Data Analysis (EDA) to uncover patterns and key factors that predict loan defaults.

 Loan defaults have a detrimental impact on lenders, causing cash flow issues and financial setbacks.
 Early identification of high-risk applicants is crucial to reducing credit losses.
 The dataset used for this analysis is `loan.csv`, which includes various attributes related to borrowers and their loan details.